copperwater/xNetHack/doc/xnh-changelog-6.0.md

     traps and an engraving.
 Only appears deep in the dungeon.
 From UnNetHack.
   - A room filled mostly or entirely with gas spores, which should prove extremely fun to blow up.
+  - A room imitating the Pool challenge from the /dev/null/nethack tournament, a 9x9 room with six holes for "pockets" and nine numbered boulders.
+(It does not contain a way to launch the boulders or bounce them off each other.)
 - If you ride a steed into a polymorph trap, unchanging will not protect the steed (but magic resistance still will).
 - Canceled or beheaded zombies or trolls don't rise from the dead.